tammo-v/astro-platform-starter/src/pages/floating-point.md

 For example, consider the input: <span class="symbolic">sqrt(2)</span>.

 This is not stored as a structural object.
-It is immediately evaluated: `1.4142135...`
+It is immediately evaluated: <span class="symbolic">1.4142135...</span>

 The original form is lost.
 Only a flattened numerical approximation remains.